ennuicastr/ennuicastr/README.md

   source.
 Aside from causing synchronization nightmares (see the next bullet point), this demands a fair amount of expertise from each user, and is very
   fragile: If even one user's audio doesn't work out, usually the only viable backup is a single recording of all users.
-EnnuiCastr resolves this by packaging recording into a simple web-app, and sending the recorded audio live to a central server.
+Ennuicastr resolves this by packaging recording into a simple web-app, and sending the recorded audio live to a central server.